Mission, Vision, Values

 BA Hons, Psychology & Social Science specialising in Brain Development, Motivation and Child Development.

 MA,ed- Adult Education and Leadership

 Certified Family Mediator, specializing in Family Group Conferencing, Divorce and Child Custody, Project Manager, Green Belt level

 Office and Intake Coordinator

-Advocacy, compassionate care, community, personal knowledge and faith are all core values for me.
+Advocacy, compassionate care, community, and faith are all core values for me.
 In the early 1990’s I was thrown into the AIDS crisis and entered a community of people facing a deadly disease with no treatments and a society that treated those with this disease with anger, judgement and fear.
 For 25 years I worked building support systems, fighting stigma and judgement, and working in the areas of education and prevention and support.
 Key to the support work was the provision of mental health services to those dying from and living with AIDS and to those who loved them.
 Grief, anger, multiple bereavements and survivor guilt all require compassionate and professional support.
 With the advance of effective treatments and the development of well qualified support systems I felt it was time for me to transition into a different sort of support work.
-As the Office Manage and Intake Coordinator at the Glebe I am able to still work in a community that reflects my core values.
+As the Office Manager and Intake Coordinator at the Glebe I am able to still work in a community that reflects my core values.
 Connecting people to caring, affordable and professional therapists is a privilege and deeply satisfying.
-It is my pleasure to be part of a team of people providing our community with much needed mental health support in a non-judgemental and compassionate atmosphere.
+It is my pleasure to be part of a team of people providing our community with much needed mental health support in a non-judgmental and compassionate atmosphere.

 Areas of special interest:

 I’m a loving Oma to nine grandkids, I enjoy CrossFit, kayaking and biking.
 We just discovered rock climbing and are loving it.
 I’m an avid reader and avoid crafting at all costs.